PostHog/posthog.com/contents/spotlight/startup-puzzle.md

 Armed with this qualitative and quantitative data, you can start to establish your value proposition.

 For Puzzle, this was critical for differentiating them from other products in the market.
-Every company needs an accounting platform, but not all founders feel the same about this need — and by focusing on users’ unaddressed needs Puzzle can identify a strong, unique position for the product.
+Every company needs an accounting platform, but not all founders feel the same about this need.
+By focusing on users’ unaddressed needs, Puzzle can identify a strong, unique position for the product.

 “More often than not, founders aren’t signing up to Puzzle because they’re excited to do their accounting,” says Scott.
 “They sign up because they know they need to be tax compliant, gain a deeper understanding of their company’s finances, and be ready for things like investor reporting.
 While the needs of founders often change or mature at each stage of their journey, what’s common is that they care about compliance, efficiency, and accuracy.”

-All of this is reflected in Puzzle’s online messaging, with language which directly addresses founders ahead of accountants and emphasizes how the product integrates simply with other tools which founders already use.
+All of this is reflected in Puzzle’s messaging, with language which directly addresses founders ahead of accountants and emphasizes how the product integrates with the other tools founders already use.

-> **Putting it into practice:** [We advise having an approximate structure for user interviews](/blog/how-to-work-out-what-users-need), but leave room to flex.
+> **Putting it into practice:** [Have a structure for user interviews](/blog/how-to-work-out-what-users-need), but leave room to flex.
 If users go off on a tangent during an interview that could give you vital [insights to their actual feelings](/handbook/product/user-feedback)!

 ## 3. Build pricing around user segments

-Next, you can delve into the quantitative data by looking at how users can be segmented into different groups based on criteria such as size or industry.
-Puzzle used this information to structure its pricing model, for example.
+Next, you can delve into the quantitative data by segmenting users based on criteria such as size or industry.
+Puzzle used this information to structure its pricing model differently for early-stage founders versus mature startups, for example.

 “On [our pricing page](https://puzzle.io/pricing) we make this pretty clear,” says Scott.
 “We have a plan for formation-stage founders, a plan for startups who have raised a little funding, and an automation plan for companies which are a little more mature and prioritize efficiency, accuracy, and not waiting weeks to close their books."